 Clone the repo, install XcodeGen (brew install xcodegen), run xcodegen generate, then build with Xcode or xcodebuild.
 See the README for full instructions.

-Free, open source, and built for Apple Silicon.
+Open source, and built for Apple Silicon.